Browse our guides or talk to our team.

 While most people use org charts to visualize the management structure of a business, they can illustrate any hierarchical system.
-You can use them to display how the topics in a field of study are related, to explain which spin-offs sprouted from which television programs, or to map how everyone in the office found out that you’re such a huge Spice Girls fan.
+You can use them to display how the topics in a field of study are related, to explain which spin-offs sprouted from which television programs, or to map out family trees.

-Creating an org chart with Gliffy — and making it look professional—takes only minutes.
+Creating an org chart with Gliffy — and making it look professional — takes only minutes.
+You can sign up for a free trial of Gliffy Online to make your own in just a few clicks.

-Start by opening the ‘basic shapes’ section of your Gliffy Shape Library.
+Open the Gliffy editor and, in the left toolbar, locate Basic Shapes.
 Drag a rectangle to the top center of your canvas and simply type in whatever title or text you want to appear in the box.
-Frequently, this box will include a job title and the name of the person holding that title.
+You can edit this text by clicking the box and clicking the A icon to open the text editing menu.
+The first box in your org chart usually includes a job title and the name of the person holding that title.

-Next, drag in rectangles for each second tier manager and place them below your top-level rectangle.
-Use the connector tool to link your top rectangle with each of the rectangles in the second level.
+Next, drag in rectangles for each second tier manager or person that reports to the top level and place them below your top-level rectangle.
+Use the Connector Tool to link your top rectangle with each of the rectangles in the second level.

 Beneath each of these managers, you’re going to repeat the process to include all the people who directly report to each second-tier manager.
 Then do the same thing for those that report to those people and so on until you’ve got your whole organization plotted out.